 Light film of oil, for frying

-While the cucumber drains, in a large bowl, whisk the egg, then whisk in the yogurt, olive oil, spices and seasoning.
-Stir in the chickpeas, panko, green onion and cilantro, combining without overworking.
-Divide mixture in four, gently form four one-inch thick patty with your hands, compressing the mixture just enough to hold it together.
+CHICKPEA CAKES While the cucumber drains, drain the chickpeas but if you like, save the Chickpea Liquid, then mash the chickpeas with a fork in a large bowl.
+Whisk in the egg, then whisk in the yogurt, olive oil, spices and seasoning.
+Stir in the panko, green onion, cilantro and if using, the Chickpea Liquid, combining without overworking.
+Divide the mixture into four, then gently form four one-inch thick patties with your hands, compressing the mixture just enough to hold it together.
+If made ahead, chill for up to an hour.

-In a large skillet, heat oil on MEDIUM until shimmery.
-Add the chickpea cakes and cook without moving for four to five minutes per side or until golden and hot clear through.
+COOK THE CHICKPEA CAKES In a large skillet, heat oil on MEDIUM until shimmery.
+Add the Chickpea Cakes and cook without moving for four to five minutes per side or until golden and hot clear through.

-Serve immediately with Cucumber-Yogurt Sauce on the side.
+TO SERVE Serve the hot Chickpea Cakes immediately with Cucumber-Yogurt Sauce on the side.

 ALANNA's TIPS & KITCHEN NOTES